nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Clearing all data : `clear`

-Removes all contacts from the address book.
+Removes all contacts from the HippoCamus' Contact List.

 Format: `clear`

 ### Deleting contacts : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person from the HippoCamus' Contact List.

 Format: `delete INDEX [INDEX…]`